0nix/ggj21/twine/evidence_questioning.md

 "Agent, do you have any indication of who owned that book?"
 Bayer asks you.

 "Again with the silly questions, Sergeant.
 You're missing the point!"
 Sessler interjects, not allowing you to answer.
-"It clearly belongs to Hassel, and even if it we have a probable cause to arrest and prosecute this man."
+"It clearly belongs to Hassel, and even if it doesn't we have a probable cause to arrest and prosecute this man."

 "Well, Lieutenant, let's not get ahead of ourselves."
 Bayer responds in an almost professorial tone.
 "It's not enough."